root-foundation/root/README.md

 2. *network* tokens are for collectives (nations tokens (e.g., "USAToken"), NetworkToken, etc.).
 3. *expression* tokens are for individual ideas or expressions (e..g, companies).

 [^rootcoin]: Eventually, RootNet will have its own currency.
-Starting with USDC will minimize unnecessary volatility.
+Starting with USDC will eliminate unnecessary volatility.

 ### Ledger